LEGOLAND Denmark – Billund Accommodation Review

 Our top pick for a place to stay near LEGOLAND for families would be Lalandia Holiday Cottages.
 Here you get space to move, don’t have to share a room with the kids, can self-cater (which will save you money), plus there’s plenty of activities and free entry to the onsite waterpark (Scandinavia’s largest).

 Lalandia Holiday Cottages Billund are within easy walking distance to LEGOLAND or you can catch the free shuttle bus.
+It’s also close to Billund airport if you’re flying in.

 Best for: Small and large families with children all ages.